Maximalist Italian Socialist Party: Convention of Marseille

 Contrasts about the fusion sharpened at the end of 1927.
 The area led by Angelica Balabanoff tried to rebut the fusionist moves of Nenni with an expedient: a political line change and a merger with socialist reformist PSULI had to be confirmed by a formal congress held in Italy, not by an emigrated representation of PSI.
-In the meantime, the socialist Direction declared a convention for 15 January 1928 in Marseille in order to clarify the PSI relations with PSLI and LSI.
+In the meantime, the socialist Direction declared a convention for 15 January 1928 in Marseille to clarify the PSI relations with PSLI and LSI.
 Balabanova did not participate to this convention, because she was in Sweden as a member of the secretary office of the International Information Bureau of Revolutionary Socialist Parties.
 Also Nenni did not attend because he thought that «It could be useless to participate to a convention where we can not discuss, until it would possible in Italy».
 The debate, joined by 30 delegates, overcame the claim of the Direction to limit the discussion to the only organizational field; all the participants, maximalists, fusionist o thirdinternationalists in favour of a united front with communists, wanted to discuss and deliberate, so that some motions were proposed by the Committee of Defence (maximalist), Filippo Amedeo (fusionist) while others were voted in the different federations, including those of London and Zurich.

-The convention ended with a majority vote which sanctioned the attitude of the Direction but recommended «the unity of purposes and action of the whole Party for the struggle that comrades of Italy conduct against the fascist dictatorship» and gave a mandate «to the Party Direction in order to hit with an inflexible energy comrades, sections and federations that not observe with loyal discipline to the duties traced by the Convention».
+The convention ended with a majority vote which sanctioned the attitude of the Direction but recommended «the unity of purposes and action of the whole Party for the struggle that comrades of Italy conduct against the fascist dictatorship» and gave a mandate «to the Party Direction to hit with an inflexible energy comrades, sections and federations that not observe with loyal discipline to the duties traced by the Convention».
 Furthermore, all the members of the assembly admitted the impossibility to keep alive a party organization in Italy.

 Those results were negatively received by who was openly in favour to the fusion with PSLI.
 The PSI Direction convened on 19 February 1928 and elected Angelica Balabanoff as new political secretary, along with an executive committee formed by Giorgio Salvi, Giovanni Bordini, Siro Burgassi and Ugo Coccia, who would flank Pietro Nenni in the executive of the Antifascist Concentration.
 The Direction assumed three new members: left maximalist Carlo Marchisio, manager of the Lyon section, fusionist Filippo Amedeo, former syndicalist and deputy of Turin, and maximalist Franco Clerici, already member of PSI Direction in 1921.